-To support increased collaboration and coordination among the agencies that serve older adults and adults with disabilities the Behavioral Health Initiative for Older Adults and People with Physical Disabilities (Behavioral Health Initiative) has created the below Training Modules, County Profiles, and Infographics.
+To support increased collaboration and coordination among the agencies that serve older adults and adults with disabilities the Behavioral Health Initiative for Older Adults and People with Physical Disabilities (Behavioral Health Initiative) has created Inforgraphics & Reports, Training Modules, and County Profiles.

 To help ensure the health, safety, and independence of older adults and people with disabilities, the Initiative has produced training modules.
 There are eight training modules for Behavioral Health Specialists for Older Adults and People with Disabilities to use for aging and behavioral health professional workforce development, five training modules for primary care providers, and two training modules for community audiences.

 Eight training modules for Behavioral Health Specialists to use for aging and behavioral health professional workforce development.